 Trauma resulting in the loss of the use of your limbs will change your life forever.
 A quadriplegia injury, which is paralysis below the neck, is perhaps the most devastating of all.
 One moment, you have full function and feeling throughout your body.
 The next, you’re struggling to cope with an injury that will touch on every aspect of your life.
 In San Diego, you have the option of filing a personal injury lawsuit to recover monetary damages from the person who is responsible for causing your tragic injury.

 Contact Injury Trial Lawyers, APC to find out how we can help you maximize the settlement or award you receive.
-Our San Diego quadriplegia injury attorneys have over 14 years of experience handling all complex personal injury matters.
+Our San Diego quadriplegia injury attorney have over 14 years of experience handling all complex personal injury matters.
 During this time, we have successfully recovered millions in compensation for our severely injured clients.
 Call us today to schedule a free consultation and to find out how we can help you, too.

 What is Quadriplegia?